NativeScript/docs/content/project-structure/src/fonts.md

 title: The Fonts folder
 ---

-A dedicated folder for storing custom fonts.
+A folder for storing custom fonts.
 Any `.ttf` files placed here are automatically picked up by NativeScript.

 ## Using Custom Fonts